-The following Management's Discussion and Analysis ("MD&A") of Doré Copper Mining Corp. ("Doré" or the "Corporation") (formerly AmAuCu Mining Corporation) should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2019 with a comparative period for the year ended December 31, 2018, and the notes thereto.
-The Corporation's audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management's Discussion and Analysis ("MD&A") of Doré Copper Mining Corp. ("Doré" or the "Corporation") (formerly AmAuCu Mining Corporation) should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three months ended March 31, 2020 with a comparative period for the three months ended March 31, 2019, and the notes thereto.
+The Corporation's unaudited condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise stated, all amounts discussed herein are denominated in Canadian dollars.
-This MD&A was prepared as of April 23, 2020, and all information is current as of such date.
+This MD&A was prepared as of May 28, 2020, and all information is current as of such date.
+Readers are encouraged to read the Corporation's public information filings on SEDAR at www.sedar.com.